arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 - `Arduino_EdgeControl.h` will enable the support for the Edge Control peripherals; install it by searching for it on the Library Manager.
 - `Wire.h` will enable the I2C communication between the Edge Control, the MKR WiFi 1010 and the other peripherals.
 It is included in the Board Support Package (BSP) of the Edge Control.

-There are two headers included in the project code that handles some helper functions and structures:
+There are two headers included in the project code able to handle some helper functions and structures:

 - `SensorValues.hpp` handles the shared variables between the Edge Control and the MKR WiFi 1010 through I2C.
 - `helpers.h` handles the real-time clock (RTC) functions to retrieve the local date and time.